I want to share some excerpts from Maya Brownfeild’s paper, which focuses on essential oils and fibromyalgia.

 Depression, stress, and anxiety: Many citrus and flower oils are helpful in cases of depression.
 Bergamot (Citrus bergamia), Grapefruit (Citrus paradisi), Orange (Citrus sinensis), Jasmine (Jasminum grandiflorum), Neroli (Citrus aurantium var. amara), and Geranium (Pelargonium graveolens) are just a few to choose from.
 For stress and anxiety, calming oils like Roman Chamomile (Chamaemelum nobile), Lavender (Lavandula angustifolia), Patchouli (Pogostemom cablin), or Ylang Ylang (Cananga odorata) may be of help.

-Sensitivity: While aromatherapy won’t be a solution to one’s sensitivity to light, sound and odors, it is possible the sufferer may find some relief from the onslaught of triggering scents and chemicals by switching from chemical household products to natural ones that incorporate essential oils.
+Sensitivity: While Aromatherapy won’t be a solution to one’s sensitivity to light, sound and odors, it is possible the sufferer may find some relief from the onslaught of triggering scents and chemicals by switching from chemical household products to natural ones that incorporate essential oils.

-Underlying emotional trauma/causes: By choosing oils with the appropriate energetic/vibrational qualities, aromatherapy can help address these issues as well as it can the physical ones.
+Underlying emotional trauma/causes: By choosing oils with the appropriate energetic/vibrational qualities, Aromatherapy can help address these issues as well as it can the physical ones.

 A “Top Six”

 From the above, there are several oils that address more than one of the symptoms.
-If one were to put together a kit of oils to start out with to help treat their fibromyalgia, they might consider the multi-purpose ones: Sweet Marjoram (Origanum marjorana) is analgesic, cephalic, warming and sedative.
+If one were to put together a kit of oils to start out with to help address their fibromyalgia, they might consider the multi-purpose ones: Sweet Marjoram (Origanum majorana) is analgesic, cephalic, warming and sedative.
 Peppermint (Mentha x piperita) is analgesic, antispasmodic, digestive, and great to diffuse for focus or concentration.
 Orange (Citrus sinensis) is antidepressant and digestive.
 Lavender (Lavandula angustifolia) is analgesic, antidepressant, and antispasmodic.
 Ylang Ylang (Cananga odorata) is analgesic, antidepressant, and sedative.
 Roman Chamomile (Chamaemelum nobile) is strongly antispasmodic and sedative.